chiabingxuan/Wordle-Solver/README.md

 The bot was subjected to 10000 testing games, both before and after training.
 The testing results can be found in the `Results of Bot Testing` folder.

 ## Results
-For an untrained bot that simply chooses words randomly, it has a success rate of around 97%, with an average of 4.27 attempts per successful game.
-After training on 50000 simulation games with epsilon = 0.25, the bot improves to a success rate of 99.2%, with an average of 3.65 attempts per successful game.
+For an untrained bot that simply chose words randomly, it had a success rate of around 97%, with an average of 4.27 attempts per successful game.
+After training on 50000 simulation games with epsilon = 0.25, the bot improved to a success rate of 99.2%, with an average of 3.65 attempts per successful game.

 ## How to Use
 The bot provided in the repository, `wordle_bot.pkl`, was trained on 200000 simulation games.